Ford LTD Crown Victoria: Overview

-For 1980, Ford introduced the LTD Crown Victoria nameplate to replace the LTD Landau as its top-level trim for its year-old Ford LTD. As with the previous generation LTD Landau and LTD Brougham, the LTD Crown Victoria directly challenged the Chevrolet Caprice and Pontiac Bonneville (both downsized for 1977) and the Dodge St. Regis (discontinued in 1981).
+For 1980, Ford revised its year-old Ford LTD range, with the LTD Crown Victoria replacing the LTD Landau as its top-level trim.
+Along with matching the Mercury Grand Marquis directly for the first time, the LTD Crown Victoria took over for the LTD Landau as a competitor for the Chevrolet Caprice and Pontiac Bonneville, alongside the Dodge St. Regis.

-Originally slated for replacement by the Ford Taurus in the early 1980s, the model line saw relatively little change throughout its production.
-As the decade progressed, fuel prices stabilized, leading to increased demand and further development of the model line.
+As Ford originally slated for its full-size car lines to be replaced by the Ford Taurus in the early 1980s, the LTD Crown Victoria saw relatively little change throughout its production.
+Fuel prices stabilized as the 1980s progressed, leading to increased demand for the model line, with Ford reversing course, producing both the Taurus and its full-size lines.

 For 1988 and 1990, the LTD Crown Victoria underwent multiple revisions and updates.

-In early 1991, Ford introduced the Ford Crown Victoria as a 1992 model.
-Dropping the LTD prefix, the Crown Victoria underwent extensive body, chassis, and powertrain upgrades over its predecessor, remaining in production through 2011.
+Following a shortened 1991 model year, the LTD Crown Victoria was replaced by the Ford Crown Victoria for 1992.
+The redesigned model line (dropping the LTD prefix) underwent extensive body, chassis, and powertrain upgrades, remaining in production through 2011.
+The 2012 model year was the last, but due to government CAFE fuel efficiency standards, all 2012 models were for export only to the Middle East, where they were extremely popular.

 Chassis

 The Ford LTD Crown Victoria uses the rear-wheel drive Ford Panther platform architecture.
 As part of a major downsizing over the 1973-1978 LTD Brougham/Landau, the LTD Crown Victoria shed 18 inches of length and nearly 1000 pounds of curb weight.
 While the Panther chassis was all-new, the basic suspension layout was carried over, adopting a double wishbone independent front suspension and a coil-sprung live rear axle.
 The front brakes were vented discs with rear drums.